Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 With my tested 99% mechanical aptitude, an advanced sense of spatial arrangement, and artistic back ground I offer my clients custom design solutions where needed to best accommodate their special needs.
 Something that seems to be quite the rarity in this modern world of mass production and the loss of the craftsman.

 I have begun to sell a great deal of custom copper work to clients across the Nation through my other web site http://copper-by-design.com, which now accounts for a good 50% of my work.
-I've begun an apprenticeship program to find young workers who share my ethics for quality.
-Here is an example of my custom copper work designing in building this decorative copper chimney for a client's Victorian home in California:
+I've begun an training and apprenticeship program to find young workers who may share my ethics for quality.
+Here is an example of my custom copper work designing in building this decorative copper chimney for a client's Victorian home in California clear back in 2007:

 See my Custom Sheet Metal Fabrication web pages for more examples of my creativity and problem solving skills.
 At the risk of vanity I seem to have very little competition through out the USA in this area of expertise.

-As well as sealing it better with a more expensive caulk and also pressing the caulk into the seam with my finger and then sealing it to the elements with spay paint, I'm one of the only Gutter Contractors who offers a Mitered End-cap option seen on the right.
+As well as sealing them better with a more expensive caulk I also press the caulk into the seam with my finger and then seal it to the elements with spay paint.
+I'm one of the only Gutter Contractors who offers a Mitered End-cap option seen to the right.

 They do cost a little extra; counting the same as a corner, since it takes about the same amount of labor.
-I do not claim they will last any better.
-It is simply an aesthetic issue, but they are more durable with a thicker sheet metal than the standard end-caps seen on the left.
-I am not one to insist on a detail like this, so it is only around 10 to 15% of my aluminum gutter clients who go for this option, but it is more like 90% of my copper gutter clients who want this option.
+I do not claim they will last any better, but they are a little stronger.
+It really just an aesthetic detail.
+They are more durable with a thicker sheet metal than the standard end-caps seen on the left.
+I am not one to insist on a detail like this.
+It's only about 10% to 15% of my aluminum gutter Clients who go for this option.
+I often do not even mention it, So many of them may not even know they have this option.
+With our Copper Clientele it's more like 90% who want to keep his option.

 Because of the high cost and low demand for a better caulk from the other Gutter Contractors in this area I have to make a special trip to a window seal supplier called Pacific Putty to buy the best caulk they sell, which runs over 3X the cost used by most Gutter Contractors.
 It is called PRO-SEAL 34 out of Redmond WA (1 800 349-7325).
 This is a higher quality caulk than any of my competitors use, since it is so expensive and not sold at the local wholesale professional gutter parts suppliers.